 Located at the Pacific end of the canal, Panama City is both a starting and finishing point for many full transits of the waterway.
-Even if you’re visiting the city as a cruise port on your itinerary and not travelling on the canal itself, excursions to the canal are readily available from Panama’s capital and indeed, it remains the city’s most popular attraction.
-If your canal transit begins with a stay in the city however, there are also a number of other popular attractions to discover, such as the Old City with its wealth of historic buildings and the altogether more contemporary bayside Cinta Costera precinct.
+Even if you are visiting the city as a cruise port on your itinerary and not travelling on the canal itself, excursions to the canal are readily available from Panama’s capital and, indeed, it remains the city’s most popular attraction.
+If your canal transit begins with a stay in the city, there are also a number of other popular attractions, such as the Old City with its wealth of historic buildings and the altogether more contemporary bayside Cinta Costera precinct.

-Overlooking Limon Bay, Colon lies at the Atlantic Ocean end of the Panama Canal and much in the same way as Panama City’s biggest attraction is the canal, so too is it in Colon, specifically the Gatun Locks and the watery expanse they give way to, Gatun Lake.
-Aside from the attractions the canal offers, Colon’s a great port to visit if you want to explore the wider region’s breathtaking rainforest and there are a number of historic landmarks to discover too, such as the commanding Fort San Lorenzo, built on the orders of King Phillip II of Spain in 1595.
+Overlooking Limon Bay, Colon lies at the Atlantic Ocean end of the Panama Canal and, much in the same way as Panama City’s biggest attraction is the canal, so too is it in Colon, specifically the Gatun Locks and the watery expanse they give way to, Gatun Lake.
+Aside from the attractions the canal offers, Colon is a great port to visit if you want to explore the wider region’s breath-taking rainforest, and there are a number of historic landmarks to discover, such as the commanding Fort San Lorenzo, built on the orders of King Phillip II of Spain in 1595.